scholzie/tiller/README.md

   `prod`, `staging`, or `dev`
 - Examine the output and be sure it makes sense.
 - Apply it: `./poutine apply <environment> network`
 - Keep note of all the outputs!
-You will need these later.
+You will need some of these later.
   - *NB:* Due to either a bug with terraform or an AWS race condition, occasionally the NAT EIPs will not output (you will see ",,," if that happens).
    You can run another command like `refresh` or `apply` or `plan` to get these values to output.
+Or go look in your account later.
+You don't need them for the next step.

+### Test your bastion host
+To make sure the network came up and the bastion host is properly provisioned, test logging into your bastion host from your laptop.

+`ssh -i <bastion_key> <bastion_user>@<bastion_public_ip>`

+### Deploy an ECS cluster
 Once you have an operating network, you can then deploy the docker ECS cluster.
 - First, build the packer image:
   - RTFM in the packer directory, then: